School of Architecture

 ARC 262B Structures and the Urban Environment (see CEE 262B)

-ARC 302 Architecture and the Visual Arts (also ART 347) Spring LA
+ARC 302 Architecture and the Visual Arts (also ART 347) Not offered this year LA

 Explores the relationships between architectural discourse and the visual arts from the historical avant-garde to the present.
 Architectural discourse will be considered here as the intersection of diverse systems of representation: buildings, projects, drawings, but also architectural theory and criticism, exhibitions, photographs, professional magazines, and the popular press.
 The course will treat as visual arts not only painting and sculpture, but also photography, cinema, fashion, advertisement, and television.
 Two lectures, one preceptorial.
-A. Andraos, D. Wood, S. Papapetros
+Staff

-ARC 304 Cities of the 21st Century Spring HA
+ARC 304 Cities of the 21st Century Not offered this year HA

 Examination of a range of urban spatial types, city plans, maps, and communication networks.
 Focus on how inherited models have been used by modern architects/planners in the 20th century.
 One 90-minute lecture, one 90-minute preceptorial.
 M. Boyer